TimSchulz1991/msp4-django-8gag/README.md

 ### Code

-There is really a lot of people and resources that have helped me tremendously to first of all understand what Django is all about and then also to implement certains bigger or smaller features.
+There is really a lot of people and resources that have helped me tremendously to first of all understand what Django is all about and then also to implement certain bigger or smaller features.
 I will list them all below:

 - A fantastic resource was the Django video series of Corey Schafer, which I followed to implement the Login/Logout & User registration functionality - [see here](https://www.youtube.com/watch?v=UmljXZIypDc&list=PL-osiE80TeTtoQCKZ03TU5fNfx2UY6U4p)
 - I really enjoyed the Youtoube video from Traversy Media, to see what Django is capable of.
 He also taught me how to set up my models propely, how to implement the filter and search feature for my topics, and how to add comments to each post [see here](https://www.youtube.com/watch?v=PtQiiknWUcI&t=16635s)